How Colours and Surfaces Shape Acoustic Design in Modern Interiors

 Using Colour to Define Space and Mood

-Colour has a strong psychological impact.
-In acoustic design, it can be used strategically to support how a space is used.
+Colour has a strong psychological impact and can be used strategically within acoustic design to support the purpose of a space.

 For example:

-- Darker colours can create intimacy and reduce visual distraction
+- Darker shades create intimacy and reduce visual distraction

-- Brighter colours can energise social or collaborative areas
+- Brighter colours energise social and collaborative areas

 - Visualise different colour schemes

-- Explore how colours interact in different environments
+- Understand how colours interact in various settings

 Application Areas for Colours and Acoustic Surfaces

-Ecophon’s colours and surface solutions are used across a wide range of environments:
+Colours and acoustic surface solutions are applied across a wide range of environments, including:

 - Offices and workspaces